 While some form of mobile kitchens did exist along the overland trails and had for generations, the invention of the Chuck Wagon is attributed to Charles Goodnight, a Texas rancher and co-founder of the Goodnight-Loving Trail.

-Before the railroad reached Texas, competition was stiff in recruiting good cowboys willing to spend the long weeks on the cattle trail driving large herds to the Kansas rail heads or markets in other states.
+Before the railroad reached Texas, the competition was stiff in recruiting good cowboys willing to spend the long weeks on the cattle trail driving large herds to the Kansas railheads or markets in other states.
 In the early days of the great trail drives, each cowboy was responsible for his own meals and had to make do with what he could carry with him.

-Charles Goodnight saw this as not only a problem, but also as an opportunity to hire the best cowboys and soon came up with a solution.
-In 1866, he created the prototype for the chuck wagon by purchasing a Studebaker wagon, a durable army-surplus wagon, and hiring a good cook.
-With the help of the cook, the two outfitted the wagon with steel axles that could withstand the hard terrain, and added boxes, shelves, and drawers for the cook.
+Charles Goodnight saw this as not only a problem but also as an opportunity to hire the best cowboys and soon came up with a solution.
+In 1866, he created the prototype for the Chuck Wagon by purchasing a Studebaker wagon, a durable army-surplus wagon, and hired a good cook.
+With the help of the cook, the two outfitted the wagon with steel axles that could withstand the hard terrain and added boxes, shelves, and drawers for the cook.
 The two developed an efficient layout with a “chuck box” at the back of the wagon, which was a sloping box with a hinged lid that lay down to provide a flat working surface.
 Inside the chuck box were drawers and shelves to hold cooking tools and supplies.
-Beneath the chuck box was a “boot” to hold larger items such as the ever present dutch oven.
+Beneath the chuck box was a “boot” to hold larger items such as the ever-present dutch oven.
 The average chuck wagon was about 10 feet long and 38-40 inches wide.

-On these long trail drives, that often were as much as 1,000 miles in length and could last as long as five months, the cook became a very important part of the team – even more so than the trail drovers.
+On these long trail drives, which were often as much as 1,000 miles in length and could last as long as five months, the cook became a very important part of the team – even more so than the trail drovers.

 Second only to the Trail Boss, the cook not only made the meals along the trail, but also acted at times, as barber, dentist, and banker.
 As the only real benefit on the long cattle trail, the morale of the men and the smooth functioning of the camp depended largely upon him, so much so, that even the Trail Boss often deferred to him.
 A trail boss was usually paid about $100 to $125 a month, the cook about $60, and the drovers, from $25-40.